Best Online Therapy Platforms For BPD Counseling

 Ultimately, what matters most is that you are able to open up to your counselor, and that you feel comfortable getting help from them.
 For some, you might find it easier to speak to a therapist online, including over text.
 However, for others, it might feel easier to get help face-to-face.

-Severity of BPD symptoms
+Severity of BPD Symptoms

 If you are suffering from severe BPD symptoms, such as extreme mood swings, it’s often best to see a therapist in person, rather than over the internet.